 Youth Health Promoter

-The Youth Health project promotes youth leadership and well-being through:
+The Community Health project promotes youth leadership and well-being through:

 • leadership & life skills;

-Youth Health Volunteers work with middle and high school students.
-Volunteers will be expected to participate in community integration activities with the CHW in order to get to know the students and build relationships with teachers, the school principal(s) and the local health post.
+Youth Health Promotors and the CHWs work with middle and high school students.
+Volunteers are expected to participate in community integration activities with the CHW in order to get to know the students and build relationships with teachers, the school principal(s), and the local health post.
 After the integration period, the Volunteer will work with the CHW on a community diagnosis to understand the main challenges to youth well-being.
 This will be done through activities such as community meetings, house visits, a community map and youth census, informal interviews, etc. The Volunteer will co-facilitate classes and/or sessions with teachers and the CHW.
-Later in the first year of service, the Volunteer and CHW will form a youth health club outside of the school, a summer Youth Health camp and during the second year of service, a peer education program which will serve as the foundation for the following years; including Generations 2 & 3.
-The Volunteer and CHW are expected to support peer educators through their formation as leaders and their own analysis of local youth health issues; and the design and implementation of at least one peer educator-led youth health initiative.
+Later in the first year of service, the Volunteer and CHW will form a youth health club outside of the school.
+And during the second year of service, they will form a peer education program which will serve as the foundation for the following years, including Generations 2 & 3.
+The Volunteer and CHW support peer educators through their formation as leaders, their analysis of local youth health issues, and the design and implementation of at least one peer educator-led youth health initiative.

-The Volunteer and CHW will also work with parents and service providers through trainings and discussion groups during their second year of service in order to increase their capacity to support youth well-being in the community.
+The Volunteer and CHW will also work with parents and service providers through trainings and discussion groups during the second year of service in order to support their engagement on youth well-being in the community.

 Youth Health Volunteers work with youth both in-school and out of school.
 This is done in tandem with the community through:

-• Planning with the CHW and community leaders
+• Co-planning with the CHW and community leaders

 • Co-facilitating sessions with the CHW in the classroom, and in informal settings with youth groups and peer educators, parent & caregiver groups, school-based staff and other healthcare workers

-• Organizing community events or small group gatherings
+• Co-organizing community events or small group gatherings

-In addition to the primary activities described above, secondary activities outside of the sector framework may be started/proposed by the community and carried out with the Volunteer’s help depending on the community’s interest.
+In addition to the primary activities described above, secondary activities outside of the sector framework may be started/proposed by the community and carried out with the Volunteer’s support depending on the community’s priorities.

-Volunteers can play the catalyst role on a wide range of activities, limited only by their ability to integrate into the community, build trust and adapt to the varying needs, ideas and work styles of community members.
+Volunteers can work with local partners to play a catalyst role on a wide range of activities, limited only by their ability to integrate into the community, build trust and adapt to the varying needs, ideas and work styles of community members.